AAAria/UQ-Coursework/README.md

 # UQ-Coursework

-Some coding work for my bachelor of mathematics degree and master of data science degree at UQ.
+Here is some coursework from my bachelor of mathematics and master of data science degrees at UQ.

-Below courses are included:
+- STAT3006 Statistical Learning
--
+- MATH3405 Differential Geometry
+- DATA7703 Machine Learning for Data Scientists
+- DATA7201 Data Analytics at Scale